-After Ted Kaczynski delivered his first bombs, police nicknamed him the “Junkyard Bomber” because of his crude, hand-fashioned bombs.
-After 1980 he was dubbed the “Unabomber,” a reference to what seemed to be his primary targets: leading figures at universities and airlines… Anders Breivik, the extremist who killed 77 people in Norway in 2011, issued his own manifesto which included many phrases borrowed from Kaczynski’s writings.
+After Ted Kaczynski delivered his first bombs, police nicknamed the unknown assailant the “Junkyard Bomber” because of his crude, hand-fashioned bombs… Anders Breivik, the extremist who killed 77 people in Norway in 2011, issued his own manifesto which included many phrases borrowed from Kaczynski’s writings… Actor Paul Bettany played Ted Kaczynski in the 2017 Discovery Channel miniseries Manhunt: Unabomber.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.